vim-syntastic/syntastic/CONTRIBUTING.md

 * Use 4 space indents.
 * Don't use abbreviated keywords - e.g. use `endfunction`, not `endfun` (there's always room for more fun!).
-* Dont use `l:` prefixes for variables unless actually required (i.e. almost never).
+* Don't use `l:` prefixes for variables unless actually required (i.e. almost never).
-* Code for maintainabiliy.
+* Code for maintainability.
 We would rather a function be a couple of lines longer and have (for example) some [explaining variables](http://www.refactoring.com/catalog/introduceExplainingVariable.html) to aid readability.

 # Syntax checker style notes